xmlking/micro-starter-kit/deploy/README.md

 # Kustomize command the modified manifests can be generated and printed to the terminal with: --load_restrictions none
 # for e2e env
 kubectl kustomize ./deploy/overlays/e2e
-# for istio env
+# only production env
-kubectl kustomize ./deploy/overlays/istio
+kubectl kustomize ./deploy/overlays/production

 # using `sed` to further customize output
 OVERLAY="e2e" NS="default"; kustomize build deploy/overlays/${OVERLAY}/ | \